raewtf/raewtf.github.io/_posts/2025-03-10-mission-lunatrix-manual.md

 	- Added boards for Arcade Mode and Daily Orbit
 	- Added user icons!
 Press B from the title screen to customize yours.
 - Fixed bugs where scores and save data would not get...saved
-- Tweaked randomized level generation to guarantee at least some objects
+- Tweaked randomized level generation to guarantee at least some craters
 	- New objects will also be at least one unit of space apart from each other
+- O2 and rover spawn ability is now determined by weighted random seed
+- Player starting speed and jump length now based on random seed
+- Added some tubular V/O, courtesy of Jordan Carroll.
+Thank you!
 - Added "How to play" section that tells you what to do
 - Added achievements!
 [Learn more here.](https://github.com/PlaydateSquad/pd-achievements)
 - Added flags (just for fun!) and UFOs (rare score bonus!) to the play field
+- Added an ollie mechanic, accessible by pressing Up on the d-pad
+- Added escape progress indicator along the bottom edge
 - Souped up all the music to be more jammy
 - Changed the names of the performable tricks to be more fantastical
 - Re-worked player tile alignment to make more sense (hopefully means less collision slips, too)